-• Courses at traditional high schools may follow different grading patterns.
-Please check the school handbook for details.

-• Pursuant with the joint CPE and KDE Dual Credit Policy, the postsecondary institution's grade reporting timeline will apply to dual credit/enrollment courses and be used by the secondary school awarding credit.
+- Courses at traditional high schools may follow different grading patterns.
+Please check the school handbook for details. - Pursuant with the joint CPE and KDE Dual Credit Policy, the postsecondary institution's grade reporting timeline will apply to dual credit/enrollment courses and be used by the secondary school awarding credit.
 The instructor must detail the grade reporting timeline on the course syllabus.

-- If a student is exhibiting unsatisfactory performance or is experiencing changes in performance, parents/ guardians must be notified by the teacher at least on week prior to the end of the six-week grading cycle.
+Dual Credit instructor's on the high school campus must report progress grades as outlined above. - If a student is exhibiting unsatisfactory performance or is experiencing changes in performance, parents/ guardians must be notified by the teacher at least one week prior to the end of the six-week grading cycle.
 After notification, a verbal or written plan for improvement must be developed in cooperation with the teacher, the student, and the parent/ guardian. - Attendance records or reports should include documentation of tardies to school and class. - Local schools may use additional reporting material to fit the needs of the community. - Concern about any grade should be directed to the student's teacher first.
-If the concern is not resolved, a conference with a counselor is scheduled.
+If the concern is not resolved, a conference with a counselor/Assistant Principal is scheduled.
 If it is still not resolved, a conference with the principal is scheduled.
 If the parent/guardian wants to appeal the principal's decision, a letter should be sent within ten days of the principal's decision to the achievement area assistant superintendent for a review.
-A written response stating the achievement area assistant superintendent is final decision shall be forwarded to the parent/guardian.
+A written response stating the achievement area assistant superintendent's final decision shall be forwarded to the parent/guardian.
 This is the last step in the appeal process.
+This is the last step of the appeals.
 Admissions and Release Committee (ARC) procedures should be followed for students in the Exceptional Child Education (ECE) Program.
+The Program Services Plan and grading policies for English Learners should be followed.
+See page 14 for additional considerations and requirements.